mohamedalysayed/SplashFOAM/README.md

 Easily manage configuration files for different versions of OpenFOAM:

 - **Automatic Detection of Installed OpenFOAM Versions**: SplashFOAM identifies available versions on your system and sets up the necessary environment variables.
-- **Alias Setup**: Aliases for various OpenFOAM versions are added to .bashrc during installation, ensuring easy access to different versions.
+- **Alias Setup**: Aliases for various OpenFOAM versions are added to the _bashrc_ during installation (according to the user's choice), ensuring easy access to different versions.

 ## Run Simulation
 SplashFOAM can launch a simulation locally or on a remote HPC cluster (Cloud HPC):